unm-historiography/metahistory/essays/medieval/bede.md

 {% include figure.html
   class="img-right"
   width="50%"
   caption="The Venerable Bede, from the Nuremberg Chronicle, 1493.
-The fact that the Ebglish Bede is depicted in a German chronicle shows how widespread his works and influence was, even more than 750 years after his death " image-url="Nuremberg_Chronicle_Venerable_Bede.jpg" source-url="https://en.wikipedia.org/wiki/File:Nuremberg_Chronicle_Venerable_Bede.jpg"
+The fact that the Ebglish Bede is depicted in a German chronicle shows how widespread his works and influence was, even more than 750 years after his death." image-url="Nuremberg_Chronicle_Venerable_Bede.jpg" source-url="https://en.wikipedia.org/wiki/File:Nuremberg_Chronicle_Venerable_Bede.jpg"
 %}